timofei-durakov/apex-footwork/README.md

 ## Release notes

 Current builds are development builds and are not signed.
-Before public distribution, add code signing for both the application binary and the installer.